-Mote Aquarium is located at 1600 Ken Thompson Pkwy., Sarasota, FL 34236.
-Just a few minutes from downtown Sarasota by way of the Ringling Causeway, and one mile north of St. Armands Circle.
-Mote Aquarium is located on City Island.
+Mote Aquarium is located at 1600 Ken Thompson Parkway., Sarasota, FL 34236, just a few minutes from downtown Sarasota.
+From downtown, take the Ringling Causeway to St. Armands Circle and head about one mile north to Mote's address, which is on City Island.

 Call (941) 388-4441 or email firstname.lastname@example.org.

-Take Fruitville Road exit 210 off I-75 west to Tamiami Trail (U.S. 41), turn left.
-At Gulfstream Avenue turn right and proceed across the Ringling Causeway to St. Armands Circle.
+Take exit 210 off I-75 to head west on Fruitville Road.
+Turn left onto Tamiami Trail (U.S. 41).
+At Gulfstream Avenue, turn right and proceed across the Ringling Causeway to St. Armands Circle.
 Exit the circle at North Boulevard of the Presidents.
-Proceed one mile to the traffic signal at Ken Thompson Parkway and turn right.
-Main parking for the aquarium will be on the right.
+Proceed one mile and then turn right at the traffic signal at Ken Thompson Parkway.
+Main parking for Mote Aquarium will be on the right.
 (Parking is free.)

-Tickets can be purchased onsite or online. *Please note discounts, coupons and promotions are not available with online ticket purchases.
-General admission includes access to The Aquarium and the Ann and Alfred E. Goldstein Marine Mammal Research and Rehabilitation Center.
+Tickets can be purchased onsite or online. *Please note: Discounts, coupons and promotions are not available with online ticket purchases.
+General admission includes access to Mote Aquarium and its exhibits in the Ann and Alfred E. Goldstein Marine Mammal Research and Rehabilitation Center.

 Adults (13 & older): $24